by • May 16, 2023

 Developers call APIs that comply with REST standards RESTful APIs or simply REST APIs.
 DreamFactory is a REST API-as-a-service platform.
-We help companies to build and manage secure REST APIs, in addition to monitoring and testing their solutions.
+We help companies build and manage secure REST APIs and monitor and test their solutions.

 Each SOAP web service testing tool may use a slightly different approach, but here we will use Postman to demonstrate the basic steps for testing a SOAP service.

-Once you have downloaded the app, you will want to open a new request tab, indicated by the arrow in the picture below.
-Alternatively, you can press the orange New button in the upper left corner of the screen and enter a name to save the file.
+Once you have downloaded the app, you will want to open a new request tab by pressing the New button in the upper left corner of the screen and entering a name to save the file.

 Once you have opened the new request tab, Postman will show you an address field where you can enter the URL.
 Postman offers a simple example for testing: https://postman-echo.com/get.
 You can also try anything in their list of free and public SOAP APIs.
 This permits you to enter a SOAP endpoint URL to make a request.